bluerocktel/php-sdk/README.md

 composer require bluerocktel/php-sdk
 ```

+<a name="authentication"></a>

 ## Authentication

-The BlueRockTEL API uses OAuth2 for authentication.
-However, the package currently only supports the Password Grant authentication flow.
+BlueRockTEL APIs supports OAuth2 for authentication.
+However, this package currently only supports the Password Grant authentication flow.

+<a name="authentication-client-code-grant"></a>

 ### Client Code Grant

-soon...
+Not supported yet.

+<a name="authentication-password-grant"></a>

 ### Password Grant